jupyter-server/enterprise_gateway/docs/source/getting-started.md

   --NotebookApp.kernel_spec_manager_class=nb2kg.managers.RemoteKernelSpecManager
 ```

-For your convenience, we have also build a docker image ([elyra/nb2kg](docker.html#elyra-nb2kg)) with
+For your convenience, we have also built a docker image ([elyra/nb2kg](docker.html#elyra-nb2kg)) with
-latest Jupyter Notebook and NB2KG which can be launched by the command below:
+Jupyter Notebook, Jupyter Lab and NB2KG which can be launched by the command below:

 ```bash
 docker run -t --rm \